IBM-Cloud/docs/services/mobilepush/t__main_push_config_provider.md

 ---
 # Configuring credentials for a notification provider
 {: #create-push-credentials}
+*Last updated: 14 June 2016*
+{: .last-updated}

-To set up the Push Notifications , obtain your credentials from your push notification provider: Google Cloud Messaging (GCM) or Apple Push Notification Service (APNS).
-Then set up the Push Notifications on the **Push Notification** Dashboard.
+To set up Push Notifications service, obtain your credentials from your push notification provider: Google Cloud Messaging (GCM) or Apple Push Notification Service (APNS).
+Then set up the push notifications on the **Push notification** Dashboard.